Katzen85/project-tic-cat-toe/readme.md

 aiv.
 Writing The Game Logic: This process followed on directly from the pseudo-code.
 I simply started back at the top and started translating the preudo-code I had written into working logic.

 av.
-Styling: I completed the styling as a secondary item, knowing that the functionality of the game would be more of a challenge and likely require significantly more time.
+Styling: I completed the styling as a secondary item, suspecting that the functionality of the game would be more of a challenge and likely require significantly more time.
 The style of the game is inspired by the artist Piet Mondrian, one of the pioneers of 20th century Abstract Art.
 He developed a "non-representational" form of art known as "Neoplasticism", making use of only the three primary colours (red, blue, yellow) and two primary directions (vertical & horizontal).
+Follow the link to learn more: https://en.wikipedia.org/wiki/Piet_Mondrian

 3. PROBLEMS: